elijah-atkins/game-of-life/README.md

 creating an app utilizing tools and frameworks that have been taught over the course of their specific track.

+Made by Elijah Atkins for Lambda School Build Week.

 ![example-patterns](https://media.giphy.com/media/4VVZTvTqzRR0BUwNIH/giphy.gif)

 [from Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns)

 #### Visualizing the "Game of Life"